apirrone/reachy_mini_discord_bot/docs/SETUP.md

 ## 7) Use the bot in Discord
 - Mention the bot in any channel: `@Reachy Mini How do I…?`
-- The bot creates a thread (e.g., “Reachy Mini: How do I…”) and replies there.
+- The bot creates a thread (e.g., “Reachy Mini: How do I…”) and replies.
-- Continue the conversation inside that thread.
+- It will only reply when explicitly @mentioned (even inside that thread).
 - Try the slash command `/ping` to verify command registration.
 - Attach small text files (`.txt`, `.md`, `.log`) to include them in the context.